alamehan/nice-list/README.md

   * [Print Friendly & PDF](https://chrome.google.com/webstore/detail/print-friendly-pdf/ohlencieiipommannpdfcmfdpjjmeolj) - Print Friendly removes ads, navigation and junk before your print.
   * [Kami Extension](https://chrome.google.com/webstore/detail/kami-extension-pdf-and-do/ecnphlgnajanjnkcmbpancdjoidceilk) - Best PDF and document annotation and markup tool.
 Works with Drive and Classroom.
   * [Google Docs Offline](https://chrome.google.com/webstore/detail/google-docs-offline/ghbmnnjooekpmoecnnnilnnbdlolhkhi) - Edit, create and view all your documents without Internet access.
+  * [EPUB Reader](https://chrome.google.com/webstore/detail/epub-reader/mbcgbbpomkkndfbpiepjimakkbocjgkh) - Great choice for reading EPUB files, you can esaily open your EPUB files with this app.
   * [One Click Translate](https://chrome.google.com/webstore/detail/one-click-translate/anhjddeakbabimdgmonfbnpbainknbfa?hl=en) - Translate your selected text with Google Translate in one click, in a simplest way.
   * [Mate Translate](https://chrome.google.com/webstore/detail/mate-translate-%E2%80%93-translat/ihmgiclibbndffejedjimfjmfoabpcke) - Your all-in-one translator for web pages, highlighted text & Netflix subtitles.
   * [TransOver](https://chrome.google.com/webstore/detail/transover/aggiiclaiamajehmlfpkjmlbadmkledi?hl=en) - Translate word from any language to the language of your choice by pointing or clicking at it.